back down on bench –

 Directors Notes

-this is a monologue (as opposed to a soliloquy), the actor shouldn't be
+1)Since this is a monologue (as opposed to a soliloquy), the actor shouldn't be

 afraid to address the audience directly with eyes and voice.
-They
+They need to

-experience the actor directly as opposed to eavesdropping on
+experience the actor directly as opposed to eavesdropping on the actor's

 private thoughts.
-Although the actor shouldn't stand in one
+Although the actor shouldn't stand in one place the whole

 time, avoid excessive movement.
 Slow, thoughtful pacing will help.